Servicemembers and military spouses have two pathways to becoming a licensed optometrist in the state of North Carolina:

 Three letters of recommendation

-G.S.
-93B-15.1(a): Determination of whether the military applicant has completed testing or equivalent training and experience and has practiced at a level that is substantially equivalent to or exceeds requirements for licensure in North Carolina.
-If yes, the license will be issued.
-(ISE score not required)
+Practiced at a level that is substantially equivalent to or exceeds the requirements for licensure in North Carolina.

-If the determination under paragraph 1 is negative, the applicant must successfully undergo a Clinical Competency Interview (~1 hour).
-G.S.
-93B-15.1(a2)(2)
+If the determination under the substantial equivalency review is negative, the applicant must successfully complete a Clinical Competency Interview, which is approximately one hour.

-Scope of Practice: Licensure to North Carolina scope of practice
+Licensure is issued for the North Carolina scope of practice.

-Renewal: Follows the standard annual renewal cycle of the Board
+The license follows the standard annual renewal cycle of the Board.

 Eligibility: